rexcoleman/v1_RexColeman_Cybersecurity_MachineLearning_Portfolio/README.md

 - **Production-Ready Design:** The project is cleanly organized and designed for a production environment, handling large and complex datasets effectively.
 - **Advanced Techniques:** Utilizes LightGBM, a state-of-the-art gradient boosting framework that enhances model performance and efficiency.

 ### Deep Learning
 #### Neutralizing Surveillance / Privacy Bias
+**Why This Project Matters:**
+This project demonstrates my understanding of word embeddings and their applications in natural language processing.
+It highlights my ability to uncover and mitigate cybersecurity biases in machine learning models, promoting fairness, accuracy and improved cybersecurity systems.

+**Project Highlights:**
+- **Word Embeddings:** Loads, measures similarity, and modifies pre-trained word embeddings to capture relationships between words.
+- **Word Analogies:** Solves word analogy problems and explores the concept of gender bias in word embeddings.
+- **Debiasing Techniques:** Implements algorithms to reduce gender bias in word embeddings, ensuring fairness in NLP applications.

 #### Deep Learning & Art: Neural Style Transfer
 #### Image Segmentation with U-Net
 #### Emojify!